Runebase/btchip-python/README.md

 Requirements
 -------------

-This API is available on pip - install with pip install btchip-qtum
+This API is available on pip - install with pip install btchip-runebase

 Building on a Unix platform requires libusb-1.0-0-dev and libudev-dev installed previously